typescript-eslint/typescript-eslint/docs/maintenance/BRANDING.md

 <!-- markdownlint-disable proper-names -->

-_"typescript-eslint"_ is preferred over _"TypeScript ESLint"_ or _"TypeScript-ESLint"_ because ESLint and TypeScript are written in abbreviated Pascal Case, so combining lowercase with a dash helps differentiate us.
+_"typescript-eslint"_ is preferred over _"TypeScript ESLint"_ or _"TypeScript-ESLint"_ because ESLint and TypeScript are written in abbreviated Pascal Case.
+Combining lowercase with a dash helps differentiate us.

 <!-- markdownlint-enable proper-names -->